 - Quantities allocated to the seller(s)

-For Virtual LNG, information regarding the identity of other companies that submitted demand will also be shared, as well as preferences in terms of destination terminal.
-This will allow possible cooperation and coordination logistics-wise.
+For Virtual LNG, information regarding the identity of other companies that submitted demand is also shared, as well as preferences in terms of destination terminal highlighting terminals selected by both sides as preferred (when provided).
+This is to facilitate possible cooperation and coordination logistics-wise.

-AggregateEU will provide the following information to potential seller(s) for each tender:
+AggregateEU provides the following information to potential seller(s) for each tender:

 No, the matching is not binding.
 After the matching, the companies will start negotiating outside AggregateEU.

-Potential buyers will be fully responsible for transportation and, in case needed, regasification and storage of the procured gas quantities.
+Potential buyers are fully responsible for transportation and, in case needed, regasification and storage of the procured gas quantities.

 Buyers are responsible for the transport of the gas at the point where they take title of it.
 They can arrange this by themselves or through the procurement of services from a third-party that would be responsible for the shipping, balancing, and other ancillary services related to the purchase of gas.

-A request for Expression of Interest has been published on the PRISMA webpage for these services.
+A request for Expression of Interest can be found on the PRISMA webpage for companies interested to offer these services.

-The focus of AggregateEU is to support the filling of storages in 2023 and the supply of gas during the winter 2023/2024.
+The focus of AggregateEU is to support the filling of storages and ensure security of supply.
 Demand aggregation and joint purchasing can be used for procurement of gas for any purposes, be it for storage filling or supplies to customers.
-Contracts will have a maximum duration of 12 months.
+AggregateEU will cover demand until March 2025.

-AggregateEU will not interfere with existing contracts and obligations, which are outside of the scope of its mandate.
+AggregateEU does not interfere with existing contracts and obligations, as this is outside of the scope of the platform.

 No. The negotiations and conclusions of contracts is outside the scope of AggregateEU and the remit of the Service Provider.
 As for all contracts, it is for the relevant market participants to provide the relevant information to ACER under REMIT.
-This will not be the Service Provider’s responsibility.
+This is not the Service Provider’s responsibility.

 Yes.
-Given the negotiations of contracts will happen outside AggregateEU, buyers will therefore be obliged to notify the potential conclusion of contract, if the volume is superior to 5 TWh per year (for more information see section on Transparency).
+Given the negotiations of contracts happen outside AggregateEU, buyers are therefore obliged to notify the potential conclusion of contract, if the volume is superior to 5 TWh per year (for more information see section below on Transparency).

 Yes.
 The notification obligation applies to all contracts – whether the gas is purchased through or outside AggregateEU – if the volume is superior to 5 TWh per year.